 These sound basic enough and yet many of our loved ones do not receive the appropriate care.
 Abuse is more commonly heard of but neglect is where the cycle begins.
 Some reasons behind abuse and neglect stem from staffing issues, poor training, and inaccurate record keeping.
 There is no excuse however for the mistreatment of the elderly and you should involve a nursing home neglect attorney immediately.

 There are four types of neglect and abuse to keep in mind, physical signs, emotional signs, financial signs, and neglect signs.
 Examples of physical signs are burns, bruises, and broken bones while emotional signs are depression, frequent arguments, and withdrawal from activities.
-Neglect signs include:
+Signs of nursing home neglect include:

 Neglect can quickly turn into abuse like bleeding, fractures, restraint injuries, infections, loss of hair, abrasions, and even wrongful death.
 When visiting and communicating with your loved ones, be sure to look for any of the aforementioned signs.
-If you do notice these signs, document them to the best of your ability, and meet with a nursing home neglect attorney.
+If you do notice these signs of nursing home neglect, document them to the best of your ability, and meet with an attorney.

 Once a nursing home neglect attorney has reviewed your circumstances there are several legal options you may be able to pursue.
 Some of those options are a criminal liability against those guilty of abuse, breach of contract claims against the facility, and civil actions.
 Each route has different outcomes and accomplishes different goals.
 When going the civil action route monetary damage may be awarded.